Do you consider yourself a content marketing professional?

 How do you organize your day, as it relates to content marketing?
 What steps do you take to ensure that you’re maximizing the use of your time?

 Google Calendar is one of the top organization tools, among marketing professionals.
 It doesn’t have all of the features that might be included in some of the paid tools, but it provides more than enough to keep you on track at all times.
-Here are some of the ways that I like to use Google Calendar:
+Here are some of the ways that I like to use this free tool:

 - Create events for the most important marketing tasks.